 Many people think it’s a lame holiday and it’s a waste of money.
 Some people even go as far to say that they hate Valentines Day.
 I simply don’t understand this because celebrating love is so important to me!
 Many couples get so wrapped up in the hustle and bustle of everyday life they forget to slow down and celebrate their love.
-Today I’m sharing 8 of my favorite date ideas you can do at home.
+Today I’m sharing 8 of my favorite date ideas that will take your relationship to the next level.

 *this post may contain affiliate links*